Wildhoney/Keo/docs/SHADOW_DOM.md

 });
 ```

 Once you have the composition setup with `shadow` you should find your DOM rendering with a shadow root.
-Keo takes the root element's tag name &mdash; in the above case it's `section` &mdash; and appends that to the DOM tree, it then creates a shadow root and renders your component inside of there.
+Keo takes the root element's tag name &mdash; in the above case it's `section` &mdash; and appends that to the DOM tree, it then creates a shadow root and renders your component inside.

 You should see the following when inspecting the DOM:

 ```html
 <section>